 SaPaDaPaSo is a non-profit organization run by volunteers.
 The group is responsible for organizing the St. Patrick's Day Parade each year in Cedar Rapids, Iowa.

-The parade is held every year on March 17th regardless of weather conditions.
+The parade is held every year in March, regardless of weather conditions.
 The Saint Patrick's Day Parade celebration in 1990 had an estimated attendance of 50,000 spectators.

 Each year judges are selected for the parade.
 The panel of judges usually consists of well-known individuals from the community, such as radio and TV personalities, local celebrities, and City Council members.
 The judges are responsible for judging entries in a number of different categories such as best costumes, walking entries, and best Irish theme.